evoila/osb-backup-manager/osb-backup-manager/src/main/documentation/evoila-osb-backup-manager.md

 **Backup Manager**

-[Backup Manager](https://github.com/evoila/osb-backup-manager) read their configurations from the **MongoDB** and are used to schedule backup jobs.
-The jobs are saved in **RabbitMQ** and executed from an available Manager.
+[Backup Manager](https://github.com/evoila/osb-backup-manager) read their configurations from the **MongoDB** and are used to schedule backup jobs. **RabbitMQ** is a queue for jobs to be executed from an available Manager.
 It's mandatory to configure and connect a **Backup Agent** for the Backup Manager to work.